-Project supports both countries' NDC targets to reduce GHG emissions by 2030 and promote renewable energy development in rural areas, and contributes to Sierra Leone’s national electrification target of 92% by 2030 (National Renewable Energy Action Plan, 2016) and Uganda’s 100% electrification by 2030 target (Draft Revised National Energy Policy, 2019).
-Improving energy access through renewable energy supports the implementation of Sierra Leone’s medium term development vision 2019-2023 and Uganda’s National Development Plan III (2020/21-2024/25).
+Project supports both countries' NDC targets to reduce GHG emissions by 2030 and promote renewable energy development in rural areas.
+Contributes to Sierra Leone’s conditional national electrification target of 95% by 2030 (Updated NDC, 2021) and Uganda’s 100% electrification by 2030 target (Draft Revised National Energy Policy, 2019).
+Improving energy access through renewable energy supports the implementation of Sierra Leone’s medium-term development vision 2019-2023 and Uganda’s National Development Plan III (2020/21-2024/25).

 Given both countries’ low electrification rates, mini-grids have a significant role in providing electricity access to clean energy, thus supporting the achievement of SDG7 and national electrification targets.
-Furthermore, the project will mitigate GHG emissions and generate other co-benefits such as:
+Furthermore, the project is mitigating GHG emissions and generating other co-benefits such as:

 – First-time access to energy creates new opportunities for social and economic development through extended working hours, and reduced wastage of time and physical exertion and provided improved information access.